atrajit-sarkar/HabitTracker/LOADING_FILES_ANIMATION.md

 ---

 **Next Steps:**
-- Build and install the app to see the new Welcome animation at 4x speed
+- Build and install the app to see the new Trail Loading animation at 5x speed
 - Test on different devices and Android versions
 - Monitor for any performance issues